YipengHu/MPHY0043/tutorials/regression/readme.md

 All the tutorials run directly on Google Colab (by clicking the links above).
 Get started with [Runtime] -> [Run all].
 Alternatively, download the ipynb files, then upload them to [Colab](https://colab.research.google.com).

-Running these on Jupyter notebook requires a number of dependencies to be installed locally, including NumPy, TensorFlow and PyTorch.
-[Anaconda](https://www.anaconda.com/download/) is recommended for managing these required packages.
-Following the instruction in [Development Tools](../../docs/dev_tools.md) tested for this tutorial.
+Running these on Jupyter notebook requires a number of dependencies to be installed locally, including numpy, matplotlib and TensorFlow/PyTorch.
+The [mphy0043-tf / mphy0043-pt env](../../docs/dev_tools.md) may be used for this tutorial.

 Performance varies.